-Drilling on the Red Willow property has discovered uranium mineralization associated with the Osprey conductor returning up to 0.20% eU3O8 over 5.8 metres from a shallow (70 metres depth) flat-lying tensional fracture.
-The Osprey conductor has been shown from drilling to be a vertical to sub-vertical, weak to moderately sheared, dark green to black chlorite altered pyritic graphitic pelitic gneiss bounded by strongly silicified, moderately hematized pelitic gneiss.
-Uranium occurs within flat tension fracture zones and steep narrow gouges within, and running parallel to, the shear zone.
-Mineralization has been traced along a strike length of approximately 250 metres.
+Drilling on the Red Willow property has discovered uranium mineralization associated with the Osprey conductor highlighted by hole OSP22-06 that returned 0.47% U3O8 over 0.9 metres.
+The Osprey conductor has been shown from drilling to be a vertical to subvertical, weak to moderately sheared, chlorite altered pyritic graphitic pelitic gneiss bounded by strongly silicified, moderately hematized pelitic gneiss.
+The northern extension of the Osprey graphitic shear was the primary target of the 2022-2023 drill program with 12 holes completed and was shown to feature weak uranium mineralization along a strike length of approximately 1.2 kilometres.
+Hole OSP22-13 intersected 0.27%